 Faculty are required to answer a question on effectiveness of witnessed transitions on each evaluation.
-Programs must add to the end of each monthly evaluation form in New innovations the following language: "I have witnessed effective transitions in person and attest the essential elements as defined in the Transitions Policy was transmitted to and understood by the receiving team."
-The process and effectiveness of each program's system is monitored through the Annual Program Review and the Internal Review process.
-The institution and program will monitor this by periodic sampling of transitions, as part of the Annual Review of Programs and as part of the Internal Review Process.
+Programs must add to the end of each monthly evaluation form in New Innovations the following language: "I have witnessed effective transitions in person and attest the essential elements as defined in the Transitions Policy was transmitted to and understood by the receiving team."
+The process and effectiveness of each program's system is monitored through the Annual Program Evaluation and Special Review process.
+The institution and program will monitor this by periodic sampling.